navaneeth-d/PL_Project/README.md

 ## Overview

 This project implements a **Python-based framework for cross-language interoperability using WebAssembly (WASM)**.
-It enables programs written in different languages (such as C/C++ and Rust) to be compiled into WASM modules and executed through a unified runtime.
+It enables programs written in different languages (such as C/C++) to be compiled into WASM modules and executed through a unified runtime.

 The system abstracts away language-specific differences and provides a **generic, extensible interface** for invoking functions across modules using a common ABI.